Call for Papers for the 2023 issue

 Long articles

-- Scholarly articles should provide an in-depth analysis of a topic and aim to comprehensively cover the relevant case-law and literature.
-The maximum length should be 15,000 words.
+• Scholarly articles should provide an in-depth analysis of a topic and aim to comprehensively cover the relevant case-law and literature.
+The maximum length should not exceed 15,000 words, including footnotes.

 Short articles

-- Shorter articles should offer a succinct analysis of a topical issue together with original views intended to stimulate debate.
-The maximum length should be 8,000 words.
+• Shorter articles should offer a succinct analysis of a topical issue together with original views intended to stimulate debate.
+The maximum length should not exceed 8,000 words, including footnotes.

 Case-notes

-- Case-notes should provide a concise analysis of a recent arbitration award or decision of a national court.
+• Case-notes should provide a concise analysis of a recent arbitration award or decision of a national court.
 Case-notes are to include a summary of the facts and main points of the decision as well as an analysis of the impact of the decision on investment law and arbitration.
-The maximum length should be 5,000 words.
+The maximum length should not exceed 5,000 words, including footnotes.

 Book reviews

-- Book reviews should offer a critical summary of the main aspects of the book.
-The maximum length should be 3,000 words.
+• Book reviews should offer a critical summary of the main aspects of the book.
+The maximum length should not exceed 3,000 words, including footnotes.

 The above word limits are exclusive of footnotes, which should not be overly lengthy.

-Submission must conform with the Review’s house style, which is available here: EILAR Style Guide update Feb 2021
+Submission must conform with the Review’s house style, click here for the concise house style and the detailed version, which is available here.

-All submissions must be unpublished and original material.
+All authors must declare that their submissions are unpublished and original material.
 Co-authored submissions are permissible.